alvaro-escalante/google-index-checker/README.md

 <img vspace='20' src="https://app.builtvisible.com/public/env-api-key.jpg">

-Depending on your plan you will have more or less concurrent request allowed, the script will automatcally make a request to scraperAPI to check the max concurrent request for the account.
+Depending on your plan you will have more or less concurrent request allowed, the script will automatcally make a request to ScraperAPI to check the max concurrent request for the account.

 You can use this file for testing: <a href='https://app.builtvisible.com/public/urls.csv'>urls.csv</a>

 Place the `urls.csv` file on the main folder.
 <img vspace='20' src="https://app.builtvisible.com/public/urls.jpg?">